 Some scholars believe that only animals can hear the torment in the grave.
-Perhaps thats why wolves gather on the grassy banks of a river to watch the bathers of Hidden Obstacles (19th Trap).
-Immersed waistdeep in lotusstudded water, the mostly male figures sport prayer beads and assorted jewelry.
-However conspicuous the piety on display, in is not ascetic.
+Perhaps that’s why wolves gather on the grassy banks of a river to watch the bathers of Hidden Obstacles (19th Trap).
+Immersed waist-deep in lotus-studded water, the mostly male figures sport prayer beads and assorted jewelry.
+However conspicuous the piety on display, it is not ascetic.
 One wolf licks its chops.
 The bathers’ skin has the luminosity of banked embers, a powdery kind of warmth shared by the other pastels in the show (the smaller acrylics on canvas felt flat in comparison).
-In their poses and funny little tics of individuality, the figures suggest both the magnificent Buddhist Ajanta Cave murals and a keyboard of reaction GIFS.
+In their poses and funny little tics of individuality, the figures suggest both the magnificent Buddhist Ajanta Cave murals and a keyboard of reaction gifs.
 But the water seems to freeze as it runs in rivulets down their arms and torsos; only some of their faces register the cold.

 The mix of Malayalam and Arabic scripts invited another narrative, that of the migrant Keralite workers—“temporary people,” as Deepak Unnikrishnan called them in his 2017 novel of that name—who toil in the sunbaked cities of the Arabian Gulf, sending home not only money but Gulf culture and religious mores, too.
-Unnikrishnan’s surrealistic reconstruction of this phenomenon is a particularly seduc- liucdement in his fiction, and Hisham’s paintings offer a thrilling analogue.
-Ocean crossings are now conducted by air, but the of uneasy limbo remains.
+Unnikrishnan’s surrealistic reconstruction of this phenomenon is a particularly seductive element in his fiction, and Hisham’s paintings offer a thrilling visual analogue.
+Ocean crossings are now conducted by air, but the sense of uneasy limbo remains.

 — Rahel Aima